Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

 - Vincent's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Nuggets concede 112.5 points per game, eighth-ranked in the league.

-- On the glass, the Nuggets are No. 1 in the NBA, allowing 40.8 rebounds per contest.
+- The Nuggets are the eighth-best defensive squad in the league, conceding 112.5 points per game.

-- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.
+- Giving up 40.8 rebounds per game, the Nuggets are the best team in the league.

-- In terms of 3-pointers, the Nuggets are third in the NBA, giving up 11.4 makes per contest.
+- The Nuggets are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Gabe Vincent vs. the Nuggets